Desolation Sound Cruising Notes

 - Forbes Bay offers anchoring stern-to on the northeastern shore and offers decent protection from the north and the south.

-Dock moorage and two mooring buoys are available at Homfray Lodge near Foster Point.
+- Dock moorage and mooring buoys are available at Homfray Lodge near Foster Point. ( phone ahead for reservations, see Waggoners)

 ADDITIONAL EXPLORING NEAR DESOLATION SOUND